psttq/ender/README.md

 - [ ] Build as library and link
 - [ ] Multiple vbos for vao
 - [ ] Rewrite everything for smart pointers
+- [ ] Use [this](https://github.com/Taywee/args) to parse args and set debug output with flag --debug